THE BEST WHEELS FOR ROAD BIKES WITH DISC BRAKES – 2016

 Like many of the best road disc wheelsets it comes with all the hardware to easily convert from quick release to thru axle of the range of sizes your bike might might need (12x100mm or 15x100mm for the front and 12x135mm or 12x142mm for the rear dropouts).
 Unfortunately, the wheelset hub only comes in a 6-bolt option which means you would need to use 160mm rotors rather than the more popular 140mm ones sufficient for all but the heaviest riders unless you were to modify the hubs with an adapter kit.

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of March 24, 2017: ebay, UK/EU Wiggle, Tweeks Cycles, ProBikeKit UK front and rear code ITK10, Chain Reaction Cycles.
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of April 24, 2017: Competitive Cyclist, ebay, UK/EU Tweeks Cycles, ProBikeKit UK front and rear code ITK10, Chain Reaction Cycles

 Without the Zipp to compare to in my review last year, I picked the HED Ardennes Plus SL Disc (available at Competitive Cyclist).
 It’s only about 80 grams heavier than it’s rim brake sibling, rides as comfortably as its rim width would suggest (20.6mm inner, 25mm outer) and handles extremely well.

 The disc brake version of this wheel is stiffer than the rim brake model, which was a concern I expressed about the latter in my rim brake upgrade wheelset review.
 While similar in profile to the rounded Zipps, it’s tires inflated to the right pressure.